Pollestad

-Pollestad is a village in Klepp municipality in Rogaland county, Norway.
+Pollestad is a village in Klepp Municipality in Rogaland county, Norway.
 The village is located south of the lake Orrevatnet and about 5 km southwest of the town of Bryne.
 Orre Church is located in Pollestad.
 It was built in 1950 to replace the nearly 800-year-old Old Orre Church located 3 km to the northwest in the village of Orre.

-The 0.46 km2 village had a population of 794 people as of January 1st 2023 and a population density of 1689.4 PD/km2.
+The 0.46 km2 village had a population (2025) of and a population density of 1798 PD/km2.
 The village has a store, gas station, school, day care, and sports club.